Export Findings and Usage of Reporting Tools

 to specify a path for the report.

-Setup GitHub Actions for SARIF reports ("Code Scanning")
+Setup GitHub Actions for SARIF reports ("code scanning")

-SARIF reports in GitHub use the "Code Scanning" feature which is enabled by default on public projects.
+SARIF reports in GitHub use the "code scanning" feature which is enabled by default on public projects.
 Private projects need an Advanced Security license.

-The following GitHub Action example imports the SARIF data into the project to access it via the "Code Scanning" overview:
+The following GitHub Action example imports the SARIF data into the project to access it via the "code scanning" overview:

 name: "Upload SARIF"